microsoft/hivedscheduler/doc/design/state-machine.md

 __e<sub>9</sub>__:

-Condition: the pod on this cell of the `Being preempted` AG on the cell is deleted.
+Condition: the pod on this cell is deleted.

 Operation: none.